romuloctba/zt-moodboard-manager/DEPLOYMENT.md

-# Static Export Deployment Guide
+# Deployment Guide

-This Next.js application is configured for static export (`output: 'export'`), which generates static HTML, CSS, and JavaScript files that can be deployed to any static hosting service.
+This Next.js application supports two deployment modes:

+1. **Static Export** - For Apache/static hosting (no Node.js required)
+2. **Standard Build** - For Node.js servers (Vercel, self-hosted, etc.)

+---

+## Option 1: Static Export (Apache Server)

+Use this when deploying to an Apache web server or any static file hosting.

-## Building for Production
+### Building for Static Export

 ```bash
 pnpm run build:static